HISTORY

 Before the establishment of the YES Home in 1981, there was nowhere for neglected children to be placed, except for jail.
 Children who had committed no crimes were being punished.
 While in jail, there was no home life, no school, and they could be thrown in with juvenile delinquents or other offenders.
 The federal government realized a difference between delinquents and status offenders.

 Youth Encouragement Services (YES) is an alternative to placing juveniles in jail.
-Serving five counties, Dearborn, Ohio, Switzerland, Ripley and Franklin, the YES Home provides family home-type settings for teenagers as an alternative to institutionalization.
+Serving six counties, Dearborn, Ohio, Switzerland, Jefferson, Ripley and Franklin, the YES Home provides family home-type settings for teenagers as an alternative to institutionalization.
 The plans for the YES Home began its program with one home, serving ten children, with a professionally trained couple as house parents.
 The YES Home was incorporated in 1978 after two other agencies which had set out to aid juvenile status offenders had failed.
 Youth began living at the YES Home in 1981.

 The original Board of Directors of the YES Home were James Wismann, Helen Conrad, Frederick Becktold, Betty McLaughlin, Mary McElfrish, Lyndall Breeden, Monica Connolly, Georgia Krider, Ruth Heist, Barbara Helfrich, and Pamela, Betsy and Harry Zerbe.
 YES Home Board members originally proposed to construct a new building for a sheltered care center, and the cost of the new building was estimated at over $100,000.
 Since funds were short, YES discarded the new building idea.
 When the request was made for five acres of county land, Dearborn County Council became aware of YES's purposes and goals, and asked the organization to consider using part of the county home for the sheltered care center.